KiltedCode/khandaria-campaign/sessions/2020/2020-08-06-into-the-den.md

 wood inlay floor and ceiling
 saw some sort of motion out of corner of eye
 flicker of magic and fades from ceiling
-`Belsarin` sees a slot larger than the others
+`Belsaran` sees a slot larger than the others
-`Belsarin` feels for a latch, no latch but good grip
+`Belsaran` feels for a latch, no latch but good grip
 doesn't slide, rotate, push
 note to come back here